Hearing Conservation Policy

 - Last updated: October 13, 2015

-The Hearing Conservation Program is designed to promote awareness of hearing protection practices that are available while working at Calvin College.
+The Hearing Conservation Program is designed to promote awareness of hearing protection practices that are available while working at Calvin University.
 While all employees are expected to be trained and aware of this hearing conservation program, this policy specifically applies to those employees exposed over the action level of 85 dBA.

 - Action level – 8 hour, time weighted average noise exposure of 85 decibels measured on the A scale, slow response.

 - Audiogram – a chart, graph or table resulting from an audiometric test showing an individual’s hearing threshold levels as a function of frequency.